The Final (concert): Background

 Wham! had announced their breakup in 1986.
-During late February Michael was a guest on the talk show Aspel & Company, he announced that Wham! were to break-up and were to perform one last show.
+On 1 March Michael was a guest on the talk show Aspel & Company, where he announced that Wham! were to break up and were to perform one last show.

-During production rehearsals for the Wembley concert, Wham! performed two warm-up shows in aid of Capital radio’s “Help a London Child” charity on 23 and 24 June at the Brixton Academy in London.
+During production rehearsals for the Wembley concert, Wham! performed two warm-up shows in aid of Capital Radio's "Help a London Child" charity on 23 and 24 June at the Brixton Academy in London.

-In an interview in October 2019, Ridgeley said that the concert was unlikely to be released stating “I would love that to happen, but it was never actually filmed or recorded for broadcast and George felt it wasn’t of the quality that he would be prepared to be made public.”
+In an interview in October 2019, Ridgeley said that the concert was unlikely to be released, stating, "I would love that to happen, but it was never actually filmed or recorded for broadcast and George felt it wasn't of the quality that he would be prepared to be made public."

-Ridgeley also said of the concert, that he had wanted to take the show internationally and that he was disappointed saying “I felt that it was a slight betrayal of the fans who had supported us globally.”
+Ridgeley also said of the concert, that he had wanted to take the show internationally and that he was disappointed, saying, "I felt that it was a slight betrayal of the fans who had supported us globally."

 Synopsis

 The first ever public viewing of the Wham! in China: Foreign Skies documentary film was shown on large screens on either side of the stage.
 This set a record for the largest audience at a film premiere.

-At 7.35pm an eight-minute introduction to "Everything She Wants" began from behind a huge black curtain which had "The Final" on it in huge white letters.
-It opened to reveal Michael - dressed in leather, black jeans, wearing sunglasses and danced in sync with two other dancers.
-Ridgeley, Shirley and Pepsi came to the stage.
+At 7.35pm an eight-minute introduction to "Everything She Wants" began from behind a huge black curtain which had "The Final" written on it in huge white letters.
+It opened to reveal Michael—dressed in leather and black jeans, wearing sunglasses and dancing in sync with two other dancers.
+Ridgeley and Pepsi & Shirlie came to the stage.
 Ridgeley took off his black coat and strolled up the walkways and took off his black gloves.
 "Club Tropicana" followed.
-Michael spoke to the crowd "This is the best thing I've ever looked at".
+Michael spoke to the crowd: "This is the best thing I've ever looked at.
 We've got four years of thank-yous to say this evening... and I know we're going to enjoy saying them.
 So let's get started!".
-"Heartbeat" and "Battlestations" was performed.
+"Heartbeat" and "Battlestations" were performed.